seppmail/SEPPmail365/Readme.md

 ## January 2022 - Releasenotes 1.2.2

-* Add "Update available" notification on module startup
+- Add "Update available" notification on module startup
-* Create Outbound-Connector first to avoid Excange Online warning message
+- Create Outbound-Connector first to avoid Excange Online warning message
+- Remove-SM365rules now removes also rules created with earlier module versions

 ## November 2021 - Releasenotes 1.2.1

 Version 1.2 of this module is a release focussed on 4 topics:

-* Simplification based on best practices
+- Simplification based on best practices
-* More flexible connectivity for test and demo environments
+- More flexible connectivity for test and demo environments
-* Make the configuration easier to use and read
+- Make the configuration easier to use and read
-* Adapt to current Exchange Online Features
+- Adapt to current Exchange Online Features

 ### Simplification based on best practices